 Treatment of invasive cervical cancer

 If detected early, invasive cervical cancer can be treated successfully; five-year survival for women with cancer in the earliest stage (stage 1A, in which the cancer has had minimal spread to the inside of the cervix) is estimated at 92%.3 Radical hysterectomy and radiotherapy are the recommended primary treatments for the early stages of cervical cancer but should not be used to treat precancerous lesions.
-For advanced disease, radiotherapy (radiation) is frequently used to cure or ease symptoms, but in developing countries it is not widely available or accessible.
+For advanced disease, radiotherapy (radiation) is frequently used to cure or ease symptoms, but in low-resource settings it is not widely available or accessible.
 Radiotherapy aims to destroy cancer cells while preserving normal cells.
 Adverse effects include inflammation of the skin, diarrhea, and nausea.
 Its effectiveness depends on how far the cancer has spread beyond the cervix.
 Chemotherapy may also be used with hysterectomy and radiotherapy.15,20Adjunctive nonmedical care can include traditional or cultural practices, provided they do not cause harm (e.g., massage, prayer, counseling, emotional support).
-Pain control for women with advanced cervical cancer is often inadequate in developing countries.
+Pain control for women with advanced cervical cancer is often inadequate in low-resource settings.
 There are, however, effective and inexpensive options for providing pain control, such as the use of morphine.
 This palliative aspect of patient care should be a priority for implementation by both clinical and home care providers.15,68